wadehuber/codeexamples/c/c0/README.md

 The examples below are intended to give you a fast introduction to C.  If you are coming from Java, some of the examples, such as control.c, should look familiar.

+[Video - Compiling & Running C code](https://youtu.be/6O12bPrdwWE) walks through the process of compiling & running a C program under the Windows Sybsystem for Linux (Ubuntu).
+The process is similar with Cygwin (other than the executable is called a.exe & you the command to change to a drive is ```cd drive:*``` where drive is the drive letter you want to change to).
+The process is also similar to Linux or MacOS, other than the part about navigating to the folder with the code.

 ## Introductory examples

 This section examples go over programming basics in C